idfp/masquerade/README.md

 # Executable Masquerading
 Generate an executable that acts like a normal file (JPG, PDF, DOCX etc) with the file data embedded directly inside PE.
 Made for spearphishing and personally I think this is effective (kinda).
-Built with Nim cause why not, and I terribly hate c++.
+Built with Nim cause why not, I terribly hate C++ anyway.

 > Disclaimer: <br>
 > This tool is not intended for any illegal phishing attack, I made it specifically for my own usage in red-team demonstration and for other fellow red-teamer.